This Easy Walking Plan Can Help You Lose Weight—No Gym Required

 In addition to these life-changing benefits, Hartsook adds that the incentives don't stop there: "Walking can help stop bone loss, boost immune function, ease joint pain, lower blood sugar, improve your overall mood and burn calories for weight loss."
-In fact, a recent study found that walking just 20 minutes per day can help you live longer!
+In fact, a 2021 study found that walking just 20 minutes per day can help you live longer!

 What to Know Before You Start Walking for Weight Loss